The Company of Biologists’ Open Access journey – a message from our Chairman, Professor Matthew Freeman

 Following a great deal of work in association with other not-for-profit publishers, libraries and funding organisations, we decided that Read & Publish (R&P) agreements offered a great way forward for all.

-We launched our Read & Publish (R&P) Open Access initiative in November 2019, and were proud to be one of the first not-for-profit publishers to do so.
+We launched our Read & Publish (R&P) Open Access initiative in November 2019.
+We were proud to be one of the first not-for-profit publishers to do so and we have been absolutely delighted by the response from librarians, library consortia and authors.

-R&P agreements are cost-neutral and represent excellent value for money for institutions.
-For the current subscription fee plus the average of the last three year’s APCs, authors can publish an unlimited number of research articles in our subscription journals.
+Our R&P agreements are cost-neutral and therefore represent excellent value for money for institutions.
+For the current subscription fee plus the average of the last three years’ APCs (if any), corresponding authors can publish an uncapped number of research articles in our hybrid journals.
+They also benefit from unlimited access to our hybrid journals and their archives dating back to 1853.

-This has given us the confidence to be one of the first not-for-profit publishers to commit to the Transformative Journal approach, and we are proud to be the publisher of the first journals to be awarded Transformative Journal status by Plan S.
+This gave us the confidence to be one of the first not-for-profit publishers to commit to the Transformative Journal approach.
+We are proud to be the publisher of the first journals to be afforded Transformative Journal status by Plan S and also that they all exceeded their OA growth targets in 2021.

 And to finish on a personal note, from my perspective as a working scientist, the best news is that, because the University of Oxford now has an R&P agreement with The Company of Biologists, my group can publish in Development, Journal of Cell Science and Journal of Experimental Biology without paying any APCs.